coins/research/notes/dCDN.md

 Every dCDN advertises a list of its known dCDNs.

 ## Running dCDNs
 Running a dCDN should be as simple as possible.
-They serve only static files over HTTP.
+They mirror files and serve them statically over HTTP.
 For efficient queries, a CDNs organizes its directory in a simple Radix tree:

 ```